Muryeong of Baekje

 Muryeong (461/462–523) was the 25th king of Baekje, one of the Three Kingdoms of Korea, reigning from 501 to 523.
 During his reign, Baekje remained allied with Silla against Goguryeo, and expanded its relationships with China and Japan.
-According to Samguk sagi, his height was recorded as 8 feet (190 cm).
+According to Samguk sagi, he was 8 cheok tall, kind and generous, whom people followed naturally.

 Background

 The Tomb of King Muryeong calls him King Sama (斯麻), and records his birth year as 462.
+Mur is king surname and Yeong is personal name.

 The Samguk sagi calls him King Muryeong, with the personal name of Sama (斯摩).
-He is described as the second son of the 24th king Dongseong.
-He became king when Dongseong was assassinated by the court official Baekga.
-The following year, he crushed a planned rebellion by Baekga.
+He is described as the second son of the 24th king Dongseong, though the Nihonshoki pertains that he was the son of Prince Gonji (곤지), and thus Dongseong's half brother.
+He became king when Dongseong was assassinated by the court official Baek Ga.
+The following year, he crushed a planned rebellion by Baek Ga.

 Other records

 China's Liang shu gives his surname as Yeo and personal name as Yung, and states that he restored Baekje into a strong nation.